Dark Shadows (2012) brings together big names and Tim Burton’s signature macabre style. But it forgets to include a memorable story.

-Life was awesome for young Barnabas Collins; that is, till his amorous ways earned the jealous fury of witch Angelique Bouchard.
-Not only does Angelique kills Barnabas’ love, she transforms him into an immortal vampire.
+Life was awesome for young Barnabas Collins; that is, till his amorous ways earned the jealous fury of the witch Angelique Bouchard.
+Not only does Angelique kills Barnabas’ love, out of spite, she transforms him into an immortal vampire too.
 Two centuries later, Barnabas awakens to discover his beloved family in semi-ruin, a far cry from the respectable clan they once were.
 When Barnabas uses his vampiric powers to restore their fishing business, he discovers that Angelique is still well and alive.
 Angelique, meanwhile, is also determined to finally make Barnabas her own.

 I missed this back in 2012.

 Can’t remember the exact reasons why; could be because of work.
 Or most likely, I was put off by the rather unenthusiastic reviews back then.
 As well as a little tired of Tim Burton dark comedies at that point.